Scientific Name

 Description

-Agave bracteosa 'Monterrey Frost' is a beautiful succulent that forms rosettes of narrow, arching, pale green leaves with wide creamy white margins.
-The rosettes grow up to 1 foot (30 cm) tall and 1.5 feet (45 cm) in diameter, producing offsets around the base as they age.
-Leaves are pliable, with a sandpapery texture, and unarmed.
+Agave bracteosa 'Monterrey Frost' is a beautiful succulent that forms rosettes of narrow, arching, pale-green leaves with wide, creamy-white margins.
+The rosettes can grow up to 1 foot (30 cm) tall and 1.5 feet (45 cm) in diameter, and produce offsets around the base as they age.
+The leaves are pliable, have a sandpapery texture, and are unarmed.

-The mature rosettes produce an up to 5 foot (1.5 m) tall spike that bears small pale yellow to cream-colored flowers, usually in summer.
-They die after flowering.
+The mature rosettes produce a spike that bears small pale yellow to cream-colored flowers, usually in summer.
+The floer stalk can grow up to 5 feet (1.5 m) tall.
+The rosettes die after flowering.

 In general, Agaves do not need to be repotted every year.
-Most species commonly found in cultivation grow very slowly and will take a long to outgrow their pot.
-It's also best to handle your Agave as little as possible since they do not like to be disturbed.
+Most species commonly found in cultivation grow very slowly and will take a long time to outgrow their pot.
+It's also best to handle your Agave as little as possible, since they do not like being disturbed.
 When you do repot, refresh the spent soil with a new potting mix and make sure the plant is firmly anchored in its pot.

 See more at How to Grow and Care for Agave.